APNIC-Labs/draft-kskroll-sentinel/README.md

    just before Dave's recursive server send the reply to Dave's stub, it performs the KSK Sentinel check (see below).
-The QNAME starts with "kskroll-sentinel-is-ta-", and the recursive resolver does indeed have a key with the Key ID of 02323 in its root trust store.
-This means that that this part of the KSK Sentinel check passes (it is true that Key ID 02323 is in the trust anchor store), and the recursive resolver replies normally (with the answer provided by the authoritative server).
+The QNAME starts with "kskroll-sentinel-is-ta-", and the recursive resolver does indeed have a key with the Key Tag of 02323 in its root trust store.
+This means that that this part of the KSK Sentinel check passes (it is true that Key Tag 02323 is in the trust anchor store), and the recursive resolver replies normally (with the answer provided by the authoritative server).
 Dave's recursive resolver then resolves the kskroll-sentinel-not-ta-02323.example.com name.
 Once again, it